Private Internet Access Review 2020

 The VPN currently accepts payments via Credit Cards, Bitcoin, Bitcoin Cash, PayPal, Amazon, Ripple, Amazon Pay, and Mint.
 While most VPN providers take the high road when it comes to accepting cryptocurrencies, this VPN goes all in.

-Moreover, you can use PIA gift card option for anonymous payment.
+Moreover, you can use the PIA gift card option for anonymous payment.
 This shows that providers are serious about their commitment to the privacy of the users.

 Private Internet Access Trustpilot Rating